Storytelling Giant

-Storytelling Giant is a 1988 compilation album of music videos by Talking Heads during the 1980s.
+Storytelling Giant is a 1988 compilation album of music videos by American rock band Talking Heads during the 1980s.
 The videos are linked by real people (not actors) telling stories from their lives; the stories have no logical connection to the videos.

-The film has been released on VHS tape and laserdisc.
-A DVD version was released as part of Rhino Entertainment's Once in a Lifetime box set, with three additional videos.
+The film has been released on VHS and LaserDisc.
+A DVD version was released as part of Rhino Entertainment's box set Once in a Lifetime (2003), with three additional videos.

 Original track listing

 All songs written by David Byrne, Jerry Harrison, Chris Frantz, and Tina Weymouth, unless otherwise indicated.